 • The Indian milch breeds are Sahiwal, Red Sindhi, Gir.

-• The milk production is on an average 1600 kg per lactation.
+• The milk production is on an average of 1600 kg per lactation.

 • Originates from Montgomery district of Pakistan

-• More population of these breeds are found in Punjab, Haryana, U.P, Delhi, Bihar and M.P.
+• More populations of these breeds are found in Punjab, Haryana, U.P, Delhi, Bihar and M.P.

 • Milk yield ranges from (1350 kg to 2100 kg).